FAQ'S

 Almost every day, although in the dry season from January to March some of the wildlife has to retreat deeper into the jungles to thrive so it is a little less abundant.
 The squirrel and white faced capuchin monkeys frequent the property to eat from the trees.
 Coatimundis, iguanas, Jesus Christ lizards visit, and the toucans and red macaws call out as they fly over.

-If things such as; iguana lizards, geckos, coatimundis, friendly daddy long legs, beetles, mosquitoes, flying cockroaches, leaf cutter ants, brown and black ants and the like, are a personal concern for you and cause undue stress, it is possible the jungles of Costa Rica may take some time to adjust to or need to be reconsidered.
-We have, need and appreciate our small creatures and the vital work they do to make the jungle thrive.
+If things such as geckos, coatimundis, spiders, beetles, mosquitoes, and other insects are a personal concern for you, it is possible the jungles of Costa Rica may take some time to adjust to or need to be reconsidered.
+We have a great need and appreciate our small creatures and the vital work they do to make the ecosystem thrive.

 Quepos is lucky to have many medical services that are important; a small hospital, clinics, doctors offices, dentists, optometrists, chiropractors, lab, and some specialists that come several times a month.
 We also have many holistic practitioners, yoga and massage therapists.
 Two and a half hours away, the capital of San Jose is host to multiple hospitals and doctor options; specializing in more advanced care.
 Ambulance service is available and flights can be a quick solution.

-Most tourists are granted 90 day access.
+Most tourists are granted 90-day visas.
 Your allowed time is assigned when arriving at customs and will be stamped in your passport.
 We suggest you look at the stamp and make sure it is legible.
 Customs has the right to assign any amount of days under 90 that they feel is appropriate.
 You have the right to ask for 90 days if that matches your travel documents.

 Non-residents are expected to leave to another border every 90 days.
 Panama and Nicaragua are typical destinations.
 There are groups, buses and individuals who make these runs together quite often.
 See our Rental Policies page for more detailed information.

-None are in Manuel Antonio.
 San Jose hosts every major Embassy and Consulate office.
-As info changes often we suggest https://www.embassypages.com/costarica
+Please visit: https://www.embassypages.com/costarica

 The Property